-The Board of Directors acknowledge the responsibility for ensuring compliance with theprovisions of Section 134(3)(c) read with Section 134(5) of the Act in the preparation ofannual accounts for the year ended on 31st March 2016 and confirmthat:
+The Board of Directors acknowledge the responsibility for ensuring compliance with theprovisions of Section 134(3)(c) read with Section 134(5) of the Act in the preparation ofannual accounts for the year ended on 31st March 2020 and confirm that:

-a. in tire preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;
+a. i n the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-b. the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of tire company at the end of the financial year and ofthe profit and loss of the company for that period;
+b. the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;

-c. tire directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+c. the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d. the directors had prepared the annual accounts on a going concern basis;